metomi/rose/sphinx/tutorial/rose/suites.rst

 Rose Suite Configurations
 =========================

-:term:`Rose application configurations <rose application configuration>` can be used to encapsulate the environment and resources required by a cylc :term:`task`.
+:term:`Rose application configurations <Rose application configuration>` can be used to encapsulate the environment and resources required by a cylc :term:`task`.

-Similarly :term:`rose suite configurations <rose suite configuration>` can be used to do the same for a :term:`cylc suite`.
+Similarly :term:`Rose suite configurations <Rose suite configuration>` can be used to do the same for a :term:`cylc suite`.

 Configuration Format
 --------------------

-A rose suite configuration is a cylc :term:`suite directory` containing a :rose:file:`rose-suite.conf` file.
+A Rose suite configuration is a cylc :term:`suite directory` containing a :rose:file:`rose-suite.conf` file.

 ..
 NOTE - The rose-suite.info is not mentioned here as it is really a rosie